h2oai/nitro/docs/index.md

 Critical missing features include data visualization, back-button (history) support, internationalization and localization.

-The API is mostly stable, but expect minor changes while we ship support for at least one other language (R, Go, Typescript, C#, Java planned), and compile apps to mobile or desktop.
+The API is mostly stable, but expect minor changes while we ship support for at least one other language (R, Julia, Go, Typescript, C#, Java planned), and compile apps to mobile or desktop.

 ## Features